mviolasriv-chwy/datadog-mcp-server/README.md

 - 403 Forbidden: Authentication issue with Datadog API keys
 - API key or App key format invalid: Ensure you're using the full key strings
 - Site configuration errors: Make sure you're using the correct Datadog domain
+- Endpoint mismatches: Verify that service-specific endpoints are correctly set if you're using separate domains for logs and metrics

 ## License